powa-team/powa/docs/stats_extensions/pg_stat_kcache.rst

     * CPU (user time and system time)
     * Physical disk access (read and write)

+Physical disk access are essential in calculating a real hit ratio (cached_reads/all_reads).
+Without this, we only have the shared_buffers' hit ratio, and some of the reads made by Postgres could be served by the system cache.

 Where is it used in powa-web ?
 ******************************